osm-search/Nominatim/docs/admin/Faq.md

 # Running Your Own Instance

-### Can I import only a few countries and also keep them up to date?
+### Can I import multiple countries and keep them up to date?

 You should use the extracts and updates from https://download.geofabrik.de.
 For the initial import, download the countries you need and merge them.